openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/SUPPORTER_PROGRAM.md

 We also want to grow awareness of OpenJS, our projects, and how to get involved.

-Additionally, Individual membership should help people understand that their projects too can get support from the foundation, and the OpenJS foundation is their foundation.
+Additionally, being an Individual supporter should help people understand that their projects can also get support from the foundation, and that the OpenJS Foundation is their Foundation.

 A tertiary goal is to establish a pool from which an ambassador program can be started.
 Recognizing people that evangelize and recruit for OpenJS projects.